cloudfoundry/cf-networking-release/docs/12-known-issue-asgs-with-too-many-bound-spaces.md

 There is no permanent fix at this time (05/06/2025).

 ## Mitigations
-### Mitigation Option 1: Use foundation wide ASGs
+### Mitigation Option 1: Use global ASGs
-Foundation wide ASGs have an empty array for "running_spaces" and "staging_spaces" in the database so they will never trigger this issue.
+Global ASGs have an empty array for "running_spaces" and "staging_spaces" in the database so they will never trigger this issue.
-1. Make and bind a new foundation wide ASG with all the same rules as the problematic ASG.
+1. Make and bind a new global ASG with all the same rules as the problematic ASG.
 2. Delete the problematic ASG

 ### Mitigation Option 2: Make multiple ASGs with the same rules